gowtham-star/Computer-Vision-Oakd/README.md

 Part D)

- Used the calibrate.py script from depthai github repository to capture images in 13 different angles and found the calibration results below:
+ Used the calibrate.py script from depthai folder in  github repository to capture images in 13 different angles and found the calibration results below:

 Intrinsic Matrix